datacarpentry/organization-genomics/episodes/03-ncbi-sra.md

 <img style='border:1px solid #000000' src="../fig/03_acc_info.png" width="800"/>

+**At the beginning of this workshop we gave you [experimental information about these data](http://www.datacarpentry.org/organization-genomics/data/).
+This lesson uses a *subset* of SRA files, from a small *subproject* of the BioProject database
+"PRJNA294072".
+To find these data you can follow the instructions below:**

-Notice that the paper references "PRJNA294072" as a "BioProject" at NCBI.
+1. Notice that the paper references "PRJNA294072" as a "BioProject" at NCBI.
+If you go to the [NCBI website](https://www.ncbi.nlm.nih.gov/) and search for "PRJNA294072" you will be shown a link to the "Long-Term Evolution Experiment with E. coli" BioProject.
 Here is the link to that database: [https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA294072](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA294072).

-Once on the BioProject page, scroll down to the table under **"This project encompasses the following 13 sub-projects:"**.
-In this table, select **subproject** *"[PRJNA295606](https://www.ncbi.nlm.nih.gov/bioproject/295606)	SRA or Trace	Escherichia coli B str.
+2. Once on the BioProject page, scroll down to the table under **"This project encompasses the following 13 sub-projects:"**.

+3. In this table, select **subproject** *"[PRJNA295606](https://www.ncbi.nlm.nih.gov/bioproject/295606)	SRA or Trace	Escherichia coli B str.
 REL606	E. coli genome evolution over 50,000 generations (The University of Texas at...)"*.

-This will take you to a page with the subproject description, and a table **"Project Data"** that has a link to the 224 SRA files for this subproject.
-Click on the number ["224"](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=295606) and it will take you to the SRA page for this subproject.
-For a more organized table, select "Send results to Run selector" at the top of this page.
+4. This will take you to a page with the subproject description, and a table **"Project Data"** that has a link to the 224 SRA files for this subproject.

+5. Click on the number ["224"](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=295606) and it will take you to the SRA page for this subproject.

+6. For a more organized table, select "Send results to Run selector" at the top of this page.
 This takes you to the Run Selector page SRP064605 used in the next section.

 ## Download the Lenski SRA data from the SRA Run Selector Table